Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 See the accommodation officer who will sort out the issue and find a replacement family.
 Please note that in the summer time, families can be very hard to find.

-May I ask the host family to take me to the airport when I depart?
+May I ask the host family to collect me from the airport?

-It is easier for you to ask for this service when the course is booked, but it may be possible to arrange this personally with the family.
+It is easier for you to ask for this service when your course is booked.
+If you want to add it after this, contact the family directly.

 Who will pick me up from the airport if I ask for a transfer?

 If you choose to stay in a family, normally it is the family who will come and pick you up.
-It might be the shuttle driver when the family cannot come to pick you up from the airport.
+It might be the shuttle driver if the family cannot come or after 9pm.

-If I rent a studio, can you organise airport transfers?
+If I rent a studio residence, can I organise airport transfers?

-Yes, we can organize shuttle transfers for the students who are staying in a studio, a residence or a hotel.
-It costs 35 € one way.
+Yes, we can organize shuttle transfers for the students who are staying in a residence or a hotel.
+It costs 35 € each way.

 If I don’t arrange my transfer through the school, what other way is there to get to my accommodation?